FlyN-Nick/introToML/README.md

 # Intro to ML
-A repo filled with Jupyter Notebooks that I made throughout my Intro to ML course.
+A repo filled with Jupyter Notebooks that I made throughout my Intro to ML course in fall 2020.

 ## Guide:
 **Examples:** The example notebooks students were given.